Print Friendly

 Independent pronouns

-Independent pronouns -equivalent to English personal pronouns- are used in K’iche’ as subjects of non-verbal predicates as well as for emphasis or topicalization (As, for me, I am sure I’ll learn K’iche’).
+Independent pronouns–equivalent to English personal pronouns–are used in K’iche’ as subjects of non-verbal predicates as well as for emphasis or topicalization (for example, “As for me, I am sure I’ll learn K’iche’”).
 They are used more sparsely than in English, however.
 Non-verbal predicates include stative phrases denoting states, conditions or qualities.
 Unlike Spanish or English, K’iche’ does not have a verb equivalent to ‘to be’.
 You will notice that the English translations of the example sentences below require the verb ‘to be’ as copula.
-In pronominal, non-verbal sentences in K’iche’ independent pronouns occupy the first slot followed by the predicate as in the following examples:
+In pronominal, non-verbal sentences in K’iche’, independent pronouns occupy the first slot followed by the predicate as in the following examples:

 1. In ajtij.